galawaydude/data-place/000 index/Memory Management.md

 2.  **Symbol Resolution:** Finding the definitions for all external symbols referenced by modules and linking them correctly.
 This includes linking with library routines.
     *   **Stub (or Glue Code):** For dynamically linked libraries (DLLs/shared libraries), the linker might insert a small piece of code called a "stub" or "glue code."
 Instead of directly embedding the library function's code, this stub is a placeholder that, at runtime, will resolve to the actual library function's address if it's not already loaded.
 For example, for a `printf()` call, a stub might point to the dynamic linker which then finds the `printf` function in a shared library.

 ### The Loader

+The loader is the final system software component involved in preparing a program for execution.

+*   **Role:** The loader takes the **linked object code (the executable file)**, which is typically "relocatable" (meaning its addresses are relative to its own start), and places it into the main memory at an available starting address.
+*   **Responsibilities:**
+    1.  **Program Loading:** Loading the program's text and data segments from the executable file on disk into main memory.
+    2.  **Relocation:** Performing the final adjustment of addresses from being relative to the executable file's start to being absolute physical addresses within RAM.
+This is done by adding the program's actual load address (base address) to all relative addresses.
+    3.  **Symbol Resolution (if needed):** For dynamically linked libraries, the loader (or a dynamic linker invoked by the loader) will perform symbol resolution at run time.

+**Relationship between Linker and Loader:**

+*   **Linker:** Performs symbol resolution and relocation *to create a single executable file from multiple object files*.
+The output is typically **relocatable code**.
+*   **Loader:** Performs program loading and *final relocation to absolute physical addresses* when placing the executable into RAM.
+For dynamic linking, it might also do run-time symbol resolution.